Nilotic peoples: Oral traditions and arts

 Nilotic cultures have rich oral traditions encompassing myths of origin, genealogies, epics, proverbs, and songs.
 These oral forms serve educational, historical, and moral functions, often reinforcing collective memory and identity.

 Artistic expression is visible in body adornment, scarification, beadwork, and wood carving.
 Dance and music are central to communal life, with drums, horns, and vocal polyphony featuring prominently in ceremonies.

 Gender and initiation

 Various initiation rites mark the transition from childhood to adulthood.
 These rites confer full community membership and social roles.

 Through lengthy interaction with neighbouring peoples, the Nilotes in East Africa have adopted many customs and practices from Southern Cushitic groups.
-The latter include the age set system of social organization and also the practice of circumcision as a form of initiation.
+The latter includes the age set system of social organization and also the practice of circumcision as a form of initiation.

 Historical continuity and change

 Despite colonial disruptions, war, and displacement, Nilotic cultures have shown remarkable resilience and adaptability.
 Contemporary Nilotic societies are engaged in national politics, modern economies, and global diasporas while maintaining distinct cultural practices.